TaraRhoseyn/kicks_ecomm_store/README.md

 ## Project Goals

-The aim of this website is to build a fully functional e-commerce site where users can purchase footware and accessories, leave ratings, create accounts and view their order history.
+The aim of this website is to build a fully functional e-commerce site where users can purchase footwear and accessories, leave ratings, create accounts and view their order history.

 ## User Experience